6 beautiful Italian seaside towns and islands

 Islands near Rome: Island of Ponza, Lazio

-Ponza Island is a lesser known island near Rome located just a one-hour ferry-ride from the Port of San Felice Circeo (Monte Circeo) or a three-hour ferry-ride from Naples.
+Ponza Island is a lesser known island near Rome located less than a two-hour ferry ride from the Port of Anzio or a three-hour ferry-ride from Naples.
 It’s not very well known among foreigners, I think it’s because they’re trying to keep it a secret.
 The island is stunning, with a lively port filled with houses splashed in different colors.
 The food is exceptional, the sunsets are to die for and the sea is jaw-dropping.
 Unless you have your private boat, head to the port (or in other parts of the island for cheaper deals) and hire a boat for the day.
-Just keep in mind that Ponza is an island that should be explored by boat, not on the beach!
+If instead you don’t know how to drive a boat, you can always reserve a prive boat tour of the island.
+Just keep in mind that Ponza is an island that should be explored by boat, this isn’t a place to visit if you like beaches!
 It’s filled with heavenly beach coves that can only be reached by boat.
 If you know your way around the sea, don’t miss out on the stunning nearby island of Palmarola.